tale-toul/OCP4AzureIPI/README.md

 Obtain the certificates required to encrypt the secure connections with the cluster.
 Connections to the API and the secure routes are encrypted end to end, from client to OCP cluster.
 However the Application Gateway terminates the TLS connections and stablish new secure connections with the OCP cluster.
 This means that two sets of certificates are required, one for the API endpoint and another one for the applications using secure routes.
 If the API endpoint is not public, its certificate set is not required.

 Each set contains two certificates:
 * A PKCS12 (PFX) file containing the public and private parts of the certificate.- Used to encrypt connections between clients and the application gateway.

     The Application Gateway terminates the TLS connections so it needs a complete certificate, including the private and public keys.

     This certificate can be obtained from a well known certification authority or generated internally.

-The certificate should be valid for the DNS domain used to access the applications, but the external and internal domain don't need to be the same, the external hostname of an application could be app1.example.com and its internal name app1.apps.ocp4.jupiter.net, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind and can simplify moving applications from one cluster to another.
-This terraform example only supports wildcard certificates, that means that the certificate is valid for any application in the DNS domain.
+    The certificate should be valid for the DNS domain used to access the applications, but the external and internal domains don't need to be the same, for example the external hostname of an application could be _app1.example.com_ and its internal name _app1.apps.ocp4.jupiter.net_, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind the application gateway and can simplify the migration of applications from one cluster to another.

+    This repository only supports wildcard certificates, covering any application in the DNS domain for which the certificate is valid.
+A wildcard certificate contains a CN field and possibly a SAN field like in the following example:

+        Subject: CN = *.apps.lana.azurecluster.sureshot.pw.
+        ...
+        X509v3 Subject Alternative Name:
+            DNS:*.apps.lana.azurecluster.sureshot.pw

-    One possible way to obtain these certificates is by extracting them from the API endpoint and the default ingress controller
+    One possible way to obtain these certificates is by extracting them from the API endpoint and the default ingress controller, but a newly created certificate is also valid as long as it is a wildcard certificate.

     The API endpoint certificate components can be extracted by running the following command.
 The command generates the files __tls.crt__ and __tls.key__.